magento/devdocs/guides/v2.1/payments-integrations/base-integration/configuration.md

 Your custom payment integration module must have at least the following dependencies:

 - Magento_Sales:: to be able to get order details
-- Magento_Checkout: to be able to add the new payment method to checkout
 - Magento_Payment: to use the Magento payment provider gateway infrastructure
+- Magento_Checkout: to be able to add the new payment method to checkout.
+Though if you do not plan to use it on the storefront checkout, this dependency is not required.

 Specify these dependencies in your `composer.json` and `module.xml` files.